gimolabs/docs/docs/token/gimo_token.md

 sidebar_position: 2
 ---

-# GIMO Token
+# $GIMO Token

-\$GIMO – The Core Utility and Governance Token of the GIMO Ecosystem
+$GIMO – Core Utility and Governance Layer of the GIMO Ecosystem

-The foundation of the GIMO Finance ecosystem is the **\$GIMO token** — a multifunctional asset that serves as both a governance and reward mechanism.
-Designed to align user participation with protocol growth, \$GIMO empowers the community while fostering long-term platform sustainability.
+At the heart of GIMO Finance lies the \$GIMO token — a multi-functional asset designed to align community participation with protocol growth.
+Serving both as a governance tool and reward mechanism, \$GIMO empowers stakeholders while supporting the long-term sustainability of the platform.

-Key functions of the $GIMO token include:

-- **Governance Rights**

-    $GIMO holders can influence the strategic direction of GIMO Finance by participating in governance proposals and protocol decision-making processes.
+- **Protocol Governance:** \$GIMO holders can propose and vote on protocol-level decisions, helping steer the strategic direction of Gimo Finance through on-chain governance.

-- **0G Governance Participation**

-    Through accumulated st0G holdings, $GIMO enables users to exercise governance rights within the broader 0G ecosystem.

-- **Incentivized Engagement**
+- **0G Ecosystem Voting Rights:** By accumulating \$st0G, users gain the ability to influence decision-making within the broader 0G governance system, with \$GIMO acting as the permissioned access layer for such participation.

-    Users who lock $GIMO tokens are eligible for participation rewards, encouraging sustained involvement and activity across the platform.
+- **Incentivized Participation:** Users who lock \$GIMO are eligible for protocol rewards, incentivizing long-term alignment and deeper community engagement across the ecosystem.

-- **Buyback and Burn Mechanism**

-    A portion of platform revenues — including staking reward fees and other profits — is allocated for periodic $GIMO buybacks and token burns, supporting a deflationary token model.
+- **Buyback & Burn Mechanics:** A share of protocol revenue, including staking commissions and ecosystem fees, is allocated to the periodic buyback and burn of \$GIMO.
+This mechanism reduces token supply over time, reinforcing its deflationary design.

-- **External Voting Incentives**

-    GIMO Finance partners may offer rewards or benefits to token holders in exchange for their participation in governance voting initiatives.

-$GIMO is more than a token — it’s the cornerstone of community-driven innovation and governance within the GIMO ecosystem.
+- **External Voting Utility:** Partner projects may integrate \$GIMO as a governance signal, offering rewards or utility incentives to \$GIMO holders who participate in relevant proposal votes.

+$GIMO is more than a utility token, it anchors governance, incentives, and ecosystem value flow within GIMO Finance’s AI-native liquidity architecture.
+Tokenomics, distribution models, and emission schedules will be released in the near future to provide full transparency and alignment with long-term ecosystem goals.